Last updated on February 5th, 2023 at 12:50 am

 Musk’s statement garnered a barrage of backlashes, but instead of backing down, the CEO of Tesla, an electric vehicle manufacturing company, cut the price to $8 per month.

-His action has raised a lot of questions as to how much Elon Musk plans to make from Twitter Verification Charges.
+The action of the founder of Starlink satellite speed has raised a lot of questions as to how much Elon Musk plans to make from Twitter Verification Charges.

 How many verified accounts are on Twitter?